rqreyes/divvi/README.md

 # Divvi

-Divvi is a bill-splitting application that helps users divide and calculate the tax, tip, and total cost for each person.
+Divvi is a bill-splitting application that helps users divvy items and calculate the tax, tip, and total cost for each person.

 ## How to Use